forge-55/bunkeros/README.md

 # BunkerOS

-A tactical, military-inspired Arch Linux environment built for professionals, power users, and anyone seeking a distraction-free, mission-driven computing experience.
+A tactical, professional Arch Linux environment built for power users and anyone seeking a distraction-free, mission-driven computing experience.
 BunkerOS combines the stability and performance of Sway with the visual polish of SwayFX, offering two editions optimized for different hardware profiles.

 ## Philosophy

-BunkerOS is designed around military discipline and operational efficiency:
+BunkerOS is designed around operational discipline and efficiency:
 - Distraction-free interface focused on productivity
 - Performance-first architecture for old ThinkPads to modern workstations
 - Minimal, functional design over flashy animations
 - Keyboard-driven workflow for maximum efficiency
-- Tactical color palette inspired by military field gear
+- Tactical color palette inspired by professional field gear

 ## Editions